W3VD/W3VD_Python_Ham/README.md

 # pota_log.py

 Processes exported ADI files from N3FJP's AClog.
 Allows you to log 2fer park numbers for P2P as a comma delimited list in the SIG_INFO field.
 For example, to work a 2fer P2P where the other activator is at park US-1234 and US-4321, you would enter "1234,4321" in SIG_INFO.
 The script will parse the list, add a prefix of "US-", and create a seperate log entry for each park.
+You may also specify the park prefix, example: "CA-1234,CA-4321".

 Python module adif_io is required, you can install with:
 ```bash